bjorkegeek/cryptpipe/README.md

 4. Write the result to stdout or a single line containing only "!" on error
 5. Goto 1

-The process should terminate cleanly upon EOF on stdin
+The process should terminate cleanly upon EOF on stdin.